willem-vanheemstrasystems/phabricator-headstart/installing_phabricator.md

      ServerName localhost
      ```
    2. NOTE: If you get a warning "Invalid command 'RewriteEngine', perhaps misspelled or defined by a module not included in the server configuration", make sure that you have the following module enabled in your httpd.conf file: LoadModule rewrite_module libexec/apache2/mod_rewrite.so
+   3. NOTE: For Apache 2.4 and in all *.conf files (e.g. httpd-vhosts.conf, http.conf, httpd-autoindex.conf ..etc) use
+     ```
+     Require all granted
+     ```
+   instead of
+     ```
+     Order allow,deny
+     Allow from all
+     ```
+     The Order and Allow directives are deprecated in Apache 2.4.

  3. Edit your hosts file `$ sublime /private/etc/hosts`
    1. Add the following